 8. Robert Moses State Park

 Situated at Long Island, this 875 acre state park lies on the western end of Fire Island and is known for its five mile stretch of beaches on the Atlantic Ocean.
 This is a haven for peace lovers.
 Visitors can enjoy swimming, fishing or surfing here.
 There is also a volleyball court and a golf course.
 The 200 year old light house consists of 192 steps and offers excellent sea-front views.

 9. Brighton Beach

 Brighton Beach is at the southern part of the New York City borough of Brooklyn and is also known as “Little Odessa” due its Russian and eastern European population.
-It is a lively neighbourhood due to its residential buildings, traditional ethnic restaurants, and food markets.
+It is a lively neighborhood due to its residential buildings, traditional ethnic restaurants, and food markets.
 This beach attracts more surfers and sun-bathers than the nearby Coney Island beach.

 10. Manhattan Beach

 Within walking distance and at the east of Brighton beach in the same Brooklyn peninsula, is the Manhattan beach which is popular with families and outdoor enthusiasts.
 It was created in 1877 as a summer resort and is now a popular destination for family picnics and barbecues.
 There are several parks and facilities for tennis, handball, and other activities.